-Research Interests: Geomorphology, Sediment transport, Ecogeomorphology, Fluid Mechanics, Bioturbation, Particle Imaging Velocimetry, Experimental Sedimentology Current Projects: Vegetation effects on delta island development Fish generated turbulence and sediment transport during redd building Bedform interactions on the North Loupe River, NE Rio Grande Fan provenance and evolution
+Research Interests: Geomorphology, Sediment transport, Coastal Dynamics, Density Stratified Flows, Ecogeomorphology, Fluid Mechanics, Signal Processing, Bioturbation, Particle Imaging Velocimetry, Experimental Sedimentology Current Projects: Delta island development and cycles of flooding Wave-influenced turbidity currents and signal teleconnection Mixed grain density bedload transport Bedform interactions on the North Loupe River, NE Rio Grande Fan provenance and evolution

 Carbonate Sedimentology & Sequence Stratigraphy, Seismic Geomorphology, Geo-cellular Modelling.